NathanWalker/angular-seed-advanced/README.md

   - `src/client/app/shared/i18n/components/lang-switcher.component.spec.ts`
     - fix test

-## General Best Practice Guide to Sharing Code
+## General best practice guide to sharing code

 There’s actually only a few things to keep in mind when sharing code between web/mobile.
 The seed does take care of quite a few of those things but here’s a brief list: